-Assessing and coding parental income for ABSTUDY, Assistance for Isolated Children (AIC) Scheme and Youth Allowance (YA) 108-02010090
+Assessing and coding parental income for ABSTUDY, Assistance for Isolated Children (AIC) and Youth Allowance (YA) 108-02010090

-The Parental Income Test
+The Parental Income Test (PIT)

 In most circumstances, the PIT is assessed using actual parental income figures, however in some situations a reasonable estimate of parental income may be accepted.